Reluctant Interaction Modeling: Useful inequalities for sub-Weibull random variables

 where the constant $c(\nu) > 0$ only depends on $\nu$, and

 \end{lemma} Combining \eqref{eq:GBO_prob} and \eqref{eq:GBO_upperbound}, we have

-The concentration inequality above shows that for small value of $t$, the tail bound for sub-Weibull averages behaves like a Gaussian (i.e., having $\sqrt{t/ n}$ tail), and for larger value of $t$, it has a much heavier tail.
+The concentration inequality above shows that for small values of $t$, the tail bound for sub-Weibull averages behaves like a Gaussian (i.e., having $\sqrt{t/ n}$ tail), and for larger values of $t$, it has a much heavier tail.

 Finally, the single mixture bound in \eqref{eq:concentration} that holds for all values of $t$ follows from applying the inequality that $a + b \leq \sqrt{4ab}$ for any $a, b > 0$ in \eqref{eq:concentration2}. \end{proof}